Past Catalyse Event

 Overview of workshop

-The day aims to help participants:
+The day aimed to help participants:

 - Develop their awareness of the parent’s lived experience of child protection process and court, and how this can impact on their relational patterns with professionals